microsoft/AppCenter-Test-XCUITest-Extensions/README.md

 $ gem install xcpretty
 ```

-1. Run:
+1) Run:
 ```shell
 $ make
 ```
-this will build `VSMobileCenterExtensions.framework` inside of the `build/Release-iphoneos`
+This will build `VSMobileCenterExtensions.framework` inside of the `build/Release-iphoneos`
 folder.

-2. Copy `VSMobileCenterExtensions.framework` into your application's project folder.
+2) Copy `VSMobileCenterExtensions.framework` into your application's project folder.

 <img width="574" alt="filestructure" src="https://cloud.githubusercontent.com/assets/3009852/22831228/7473bff4-ef5e-11e6-8fb5-7d9ae57e639b.png">

-3. In Xcode, in the 'Build Phases' tab of your _UI Test target_ (not your main application target),
+3) In Xcode, in the 'Build Phases' tab of your _UI Test target_ (not your main application target),
 add the `VSMobileCenterExtensions.framework` in the 'Link Binary With Libraries' phase.

-4. In the same tab, add the `VSMobileCenterExtensions.framework` to your 'Copy Files' phase.
+4) In the same tab, add the `VSMobileCenterExtensions.framework` to your 'Copy Files' phase.

 You may need to create one if you don't already have one.
 To do so, click the '+' sign on the top left of the pane: